-In 1862, Little fell in love with the site of present-day Littleton, brought his wife Angeline from the East, and began to farm.
+In 1862, Little settled in the site of present-day Littleton, brought his wife Angeline from the East, and began to farm.
 The Littles joined with several neighbors to build the Rough and Ready Flour Mill in 1867, providing a solid economic base for the community.
 In 1872, the Littles filed a plat to subdivide portions of their property into the village of Littleton.
 When the Denver and Rio Grande Railroad reached the area, settlement developed at a rapid pace, generating schools, churches, a hotel, stores, and other makings of a community.
 In 1890, the 245 residents voted to incorporate the Town of Littleton.

 Since 1890, the town's industry has evolved from primarily agriculture, to electronics and pneumatics, to munitions, to aerospace, and finally to manufacturing, which was a magnet for the boom in housing development during the fifties, sixties, and seventies.
 Littleton added Arapahoe Community College in 1965 and the Chatfield Reservoir in 1972, drawing even more residents.
-By Littleton's centennial celebration in 1990, its population had grown to 33,661, and to 44,669 in 2014.
-After celebrating its 125th founding anniversary in 2015, the City continues to grow and diversify each day.
+By Littleton's centennial celebration in 1990, its population had grown to 33,661, and to 47,734 in 2017.
+The City celebrated its 125th founding anniversary in 2015, and continues to grow and diversify each day.